nkashyap14/Zettelkasen/Zettelkasten/Task Scheduling.md

 - [[MaxHeap]]
 #### Important Subdetails
 - Use the built in counter to generate frequencies
-- Reverse the keys heapify it
+- Negate the keys and heapify it
+	- Reason we negate the keys is by default python only has a minheap.
+So we need to negate the keys to have the heap function as a max heap
 - use a queue to manage when to put the values back onto the heap
 - always want to use most frequent value
 #### Runtime of Optimal Solution

 - Runtime O(n * m)
 	- M is number of tasks
+	- n is the cooldown
 - Space complexity is O(m)
 ---
 Links :: [[#Example Code]] [[Computer Science]] [[Neetcode 150]]